Adam-Henrie/GSU-Software-Engineering-UT3/README.md

 Android App Source code under master branch.

 This project finished.
 Baseline functionality of the DoorDash like app has been completed.
 This was my first foray into Android App design.
 Learned from scratch over a semester period.
+Code is currently in the master branch not the main branch.